SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 ## About Style and Standards

-This guide explains the documentation requirements and provides guidelines to ensure your documentation follows the <a href="#StyleAndStandards">Style and Standards</a>.
+This guide explains the documentation requirements and provides guidelines to ensure your documentation follows the <a href="#style-and-standards">Style and Standards</a>.

 It is important to follow these requirements and guidelines so that there is consistency throughout all of the documentation.
 The goal is to have all contributors write in the same way to ensure a uniform flow throughout the website.
 For example:<br><br>
 <img src="img/DocGuidelinesOview.png" width="1400" height="400" alt="Consistency is key.">